StackExchange/stack-blog/_posts/2017-02-14-Why-Stack-Overflow-Redesigned-the-Top-Navigation.md

 * Inboxes shown increased by 45%
 * Achievements shown increased by 11%
 * Clicks to Questions increased by 51%
-* Clicks to Jobs increased by 99% (an expected 15% increase in overall traffic)
+* Clicks to Jobs increased by 99% (an expected 15% increase in overall Jobs traffic)
 * Clicks to Documentation increased by 113%
 * Clicks to Tags increased by 32%
 * Clicks to Users increased by 82%